ipython/ipynb/docs/index.rst

     $ pip install ipynb --upgrade

-Make sure to use a recent version of pip !
+Make sure to use a recent version of pip!

 ``ipynb`` requires python 3.4 or above to work.
 It is technically possible to have it work on older python versions but might require quite some work.
 We